Jpooouks/football_prediction/README.md

 The data was scraped from across various webpages on the internet.
 ## About this project
 In this project the ultimate goals are to model the **goals scored** and the **outcome of the game**.\
-**At first**, exploritory questions such as which leagues are in which countries, which leagues score the most/fewest goals, who are the top scorers in each team and league, is there such a thing as home advantage, will be raised and analysis will be conducted to answer them.\
+**At first**, exploratory questions such as which leagues are in which countries, which leagues score the most/fewest goals, who are the top scorers in each team and league, is there such a thing as home advantage, will be raised and analysis will be conducted to answer them.\
 **Second**, statistical inference will be conducted on hypotheses arising from the previous part.\
 **Lastly**, we will attempt to model the aformentioned targets.
 # Quickstart guide